Make requests that have InvalidTimestamp only cause issues if applied to Window mode

 starting_timestamp: -1 in component01.fcl, I see the new error message from component03, and each event is released incomplete missing one Fragment (component02 is in Single pull mode and returns a Fragment despite the invalid timestamp).

-#4 Updated by Eric Flumerfelt about 1 year ago
+#4 Updated by Eric Flumerfelt over 1 year ago

 This issue came about because during SBND testing, the system would not run, and it took them some time to determine why.
 Their push-mode BR was making and sending Fragments, but they were never seeing requests coming from their EventBuilder.
 This can be a confusing situation, as there are several things which can cause requests to not get through, such as firewall settings.
 They were eventually able to pinpoint the issue (the push-mode BR was not putting timestamps in the Fragments, and the EventBuilder was refusing to generate requests as a consequence).